thelondonsmiths/Solex_ser_recon_EN/README.md

 If you are installing an update of this software, double click on window_update batch file to make sure you are using the most recent Python libraries.
 It is important that the PIP package manager itself is up to date for some of the libraries to install correctly.
 This is particularly the case if using an older (unmaintained) version of Python (e.g. Windows 7).
-In this case, run 'pip install -U pip' in a Command Prompt window and follow the specific instructions.
+In this case, run `pip install -U pip` in a Command Prompt window and follow the specific instructions.

-Usage:
+**Usage**

-Graphical user interface: launch SHG_MAIN (by double clicking under Windows).
+_Graphical user interface_: launch SHG_MAIN (by double clicking under Windows).
 A Windows Desktop shortcut can also be created.
 In the Python GUI window, enter the name of the video file(s) to be processed.
 Batch processing is possible but will halt if a file is unsuitable.

-Command line interface example: python SHG_MAIN.py my_file1.SER [my_file2.SER ... if batch processing]
+_Command line interface example_: `python SHG_MAIN.py my_file1.SER` [my_file2.SER ... if batch processing]

 Command line options:
 - d : display all graphics